matteogiorgi/geoteodotnet/index.md

 ## My  config

 I recently switched to [Qtile](http://www.qtile.org/) from good old [i3](https://i3wm.org/) and I felt right at home.
-Qtile has the source code and the config file written in python, plus it has a good documentation in support.
+Qtile has its source code and config file in python, plus a neat [documentation](http://docs.qtile.org/en/latest) is written in support if you want to play with it.

-Here are my [dotfiles](https://github.com/MatteoGiorgi/dotfiles) and a sample of my workflow
+Here are my [dotfiles](https://github.com/MatteoGiorgi/dotfiles) and a sample of my workflow:

 <img src="qtile_demo.gif">